-This prospectus relates to our offering of up to an aggregate of 31,684,219 shares of our Series A Preferred Stock, \$0.001 par value per share, which we refer to as our Series A Preferred Stock, and warrants, which we refer to as the Warrants, to purchase up to 7,921,055 shares of our common stock, \$0.001 par value per share, which we refer to as our Common Stock.
-The Series A Preferred Stock and the Warrants are offered in the form of units, or Units, with each Unit consisting of (i) one share of Series A Preferred Stock with a stated value of \$25 per share and (ii) one Warrant to purchase 0.25 of a share of Common Stock.
-Each Warrant is exercisable by the holder at an exercise price equal to a 15% premium to the Applicable NAV (as defined herein), except as may be adjusted by the Company in its sole discretion as set forth herein.
+This prospectus relates to our offering of up to an aggregate of 36,000,000 shares of our Series A Preferred Stock, \$0.001 par value per share, which we refer to as our Series A Preferred Stock, and warrants, which we refer to as the Warrants, to purchase up to 9,000,000 shares of our common stock, \$0.001 par value per share, which we refer to as our Common Stock.
+The Series A Preferred Stock and the Warrants are offered in the form of units, or Units, with each Unit consisting of (i) one share of Series A Preferred Stock with an initial stated value of \$25 per share and (ii) one Warrant to purchase 0.25 of a share of Common Stock.
+Each Warrant is exercisable by the holder at an exercise price equal to a 15% premium to the Applicable NAV (as defined herein).
 Each Unit is sold at a public offering price of \$25 per Unit.
-As of November 18, 2019, pursuant to our prior registration statement covering the offering contemplated hereby (Reg.
-No. 333-210880), which we refer to as the Prior Registration Statement, we issued 4,315,781 Units and received net proceeds of approximately \$98,735,000 after commissions, fees and allocated costs.
-The registration statement, of which this prospectus is a part, will replace the Prior Registration Statement on the date such registration statement is declared effective by the Securities and Exchange Commission, which we refer to as the SEC.
+As of March 25, 2019, we have issued 3,026,812 Units and received net proceeds of approximately \$69,286,000 after commissions, fees and allocated costs.